-How Serious a Problem is Radon in Aspen?
+How serious a problem is radon in Western Colorado?

 Radon is a national environmental health problem.
-The U.S. EPA estimates that as many as 8 million homes throughout the country have elevated levels of radon.
-In Colorado, ALL counties are rated as high risk for high radon.
-In the last five years in Aspen, around 50% of the homes tested for radon were above the Environmental Protection Agency's action level of 4 pico curies per liter (pCi/L).
-Aspen's risk for high levels of radon is partly due to our soils and rocks having a higher than average content of uranium; such as, granites, dark shales, and sedimentary rocks.
+The US Environmental Protection Agency (EPA) estimates that as many as 8 million homes throughout the country have elevated levels of radon.
+In Colorado, ALL counties are rated as a high risk for high radon.
+In the last five years, approximately 50 percent of the homes tested for radon from Aspen to Rifle were above the EPA's action level of 4 pico curies per liter (pCi/L).
+The risk for high levels of radon is partly due to our soils and rocks having a higher than average content of uranium - such as granites, dark shales, and sedimentary rocks.